hm-lang/core/proposals/README.md

 ... # other logic that could change `someType`

-# creates a dynamical instance of vector3; the compiler doesn't know it's a vector3.
+# creates a dynamical instance; could be vector3 or something else.
-# even though we know it comes from a vector3, `someType` is a generic `any`.
 SomeThing: someType(X: 5, Y: 6, Z: -7)
 ```